Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 One half of another pointing (observation 25, first 4 dither sequences) was also affected by the NIRSpec glowing short \citep{rawle22}.
 In this case, because the location of the field was favorable to access in a different way in the year 2 observing, we opted not to repeat this imaging location but instead combine the NIRSpec re-do with another pointing.

 In both of these cases, we found that the LW data were badly affected.
 The background was roughly doubled, but further there are many patterns of concentric rings, with spacing depending on wavelength, likely due to some diffractive pattern from where the light from NIRSpec has bounced off of the tertiary mirror.
-As the short circuit is apparently not particularly hot, the effect on SW is much less and we think this data is usable.
+As the short circuit is apparently not particularly hot, the effect on SW is much less and we believe this data is usable.
 There are a handful of faintly detected rings in F200W, chips A1, A2, A4, and B4.

 Next, in the 3 deep visits of 1210, we find an enigmatic set of arcsecond-scale blobs near an edge of B3.
-These are bright in the second visit, but detectable in the other two.
+These are bright in the second visit, but detectable in the other two as well as in the 3215 imaging in year 2.
 They are therefore not due to persistence, and we are confident they are not astrophysical as they do not appear in 1180 images of the same region.
-The morphology is very different from a wisp.
+They also appear in other nearby pointings at this PA (observation 1 of program 5997) despite an arcminute change in pointing.
+The morphology is very different from a wisp, and importantly they appear in both SW and LW images.

-Some of our exposures have a plume of what appears to be scattered light in a corner of B4.
+Some of the 1210 exposures have a plume of what appears to be scattered light in a corner of B4.
 We hypothesize that this may be due to a bright star striking the chip mask, as the signal changes slightly between the three visits of 1210, which move only at the arcsecond level, suggesting a well-focused source.
 However, we also see it in observations 27, 28, 29, and 30 of 1180, so it seems that the cause is not particularly rare.

+Observation 219 of program 1180 suffers from a spray of light in A4 that we believe to be a bright star glinting off something just above the focal plane, as the amplitude is modulated by small dithers.
+There is also weaker stray light in A2 that we think is connected to this.

+Observation 98 of program 1181 displays stray light on multiple chips, probably from a bright star on the B4 chip.
+This stray light appears in both modules and both SW and LW, and it is not morphologically connected to the bright star.
+Clearly there is some complicated reflection path.
+Fortunately, much of the image area is usable.
+We see a weaker version of this in observation 11 of program 1181.